zepinglee/gbt7714-bibtex-style/README.md

 ## Introduction

-The `gbt7714` package provides a BibTeX implementation for the China's bibliography style standard GB/T 7714—2015.
+The `gbt7714` package provides a BibTeX implementation for the China's national bibliography style standard GB/T 7714.
-It consists of two `bst` files for numerical and authoryear styles as well as a LaTeX package which provides the citation style defined in the standard.
+It consists of `.bst` files for both numeric and author-date styles as well as a LaTeX package which provides the citation style defined in the standard.
 It is compatible with `natbib` and supports language detection (Chinese and English) for each biblilography entry.